MarioChao/corCTF-Writeups/corCTF2023/crypto/cbc.md

 Also recall from the _First_ step that $plaintext$ is split into blocks of a fix length of 16.<br>
 If each $block$ is added with the $key$ as shown above, then the concatenated string of every block will be the $plaintext$ encrypted with a 16-letter Vigenere key.<br>
-The simplest solution for me to get the key is through [dcode.fr](https://www.dcode.fr)'s Vigenere decoder with key length of 16.
+The simplest solution for me to get the key is through [dcode.fr](https://www.dcode.fr)'s Vigenere decoder with a key length of 16.

 Since the "key length" option of the decoder has a size limit of 500, we can copy the $key$ and then use the "known key" option of the decoder to obtain the full $plaintext$.